 The online application allows the applicant to submit the information online.
 Once an application has been reviewed and approved, the permit will be available for pickup at Environmental Health Services within three (3) business days of submission.
 The $15 permit fee will be collected at the time of pickup.

 The online application can be used by all applicants.
 If an application is incomplete or does not meet the required criteria, the applicant will be notified via email or phone within two (2) business days of receipt.

 Note: If the applicant is not the property owner, a Property Owner Permission Letter must be submitted to Environmental Health Services at the time of permit pickup.

-The mail-in application allows who have held a 2016 burning permit to submit their information through the mail.
+The mail-in application allows those who have held a 2017 burning permit to submit their information through the mail.
 The application must be filled out completely, accompanied by a check in the amount of $15 and mailed to: Frederick County Health Department Environmental Health Services Community Services/Burning Permits 350 Montevue Lane Frederick, MD 21702